-of All Trades is a cooperator that brings cross-functional generalists into early-stage startups to build the foundations for scale.
+We are a curated collective of startup-obsessed generalists building early-stage startups. of All Trades leverages cross-functional operators to build and scale for mission-driven founders.
 We’ve reimagined how innovative founders build their teams, and where career generalists find a professional home.

 Our cooperator brings generalists with intersecting skills into the key organizational gaps of your startup.
 As the world goes fractional & freelance, we believe in the power of many.
 For startups starting to scale, working with our team makes the most of these messy beginnings, combating early employee burnout and focusing efforts on the work that will make a measurable impact.